-We presently expect to use the net proceeds of this offering, and our existing cash and cash equivalents as follows during the next 18 months:
+We presently expect to use the net proceeds of this offering, and approximately \$20 million to \$30 million of our existing cash and cash equivalents, to fund Phase 3 clinical trials of telavancin.
+We initiated the first of these trials in September 2004.